If you are a patient or a family member:

 For more information about accessing the family support available at Thorpe Hall, please call 01733 225921 or email firstname.lastname@example.org

 We offer a range of therapies which may ease symptoms and promote well-being for our patients.

 Complementary therapies supplement and support conventional medical treatments.
-They can have a balancing and harmonising effect on spiritual, emotional and mental health, improving quality of life for both patients and carers.
+They can have a balancing and harmonising effect on spiritual, emotional and mental health, improving the quality of life for both patients and carers.
 Complementary therapies may ease pain, breathing difficulties, headaches, nausea, vomiting, anxiety and constipation and make it easier to cope with your illness.

 Who may benefit?